 A Crossing of the Abilene & Southern Railway and the Pecos & Northern Texas Railway

 Rails did not arrive in the small town of Tuscola south of Abilene until 1909 when the Abilene & Southern (A&S) Railway built 54 miles from Abilene to Ballinger as part of a grand plan to build south to Sonora via San Angelo.
 Since a Gulf, Colorado & Santa Fe (GC&SF) Railway line already existed between Ballinger and San Angelo, the A&S connected with the Santa Fe at Tower 128 in Ballinger and never proceeded further south.
 Within three years, Santa Fe built 183 miles of track between Slaton Junction (near Lubbock) and Coleman, crossing the A&S near Tuscola.
-Because Santa Fe's construction was done under the charter of a subsidiary, the Pecos & Northern Texas (P&NT) Railroad, Tuscola was officially listed by the Railroad Commission of Texas as an A&S/P&NT crossing.
-The crossing was uncontrolled for many years until Tower 129 was commissioned as a 6-function mechanical cabin interlocker on March 15, 1927.
+Because Santa Fe's construction was done under the charter of a subsidiary, the Pecos & Northern Texas (P&NT) Railroad, Tuscola was officially listed by the Railroad Commission of Texas (RCT) as an A&S/P&NT crossing.
+The crossing had been uncontrolled for many years until Tower 129 was commissioned by RCT as a 6-function mechanical cabin interlocker on March 15, 1927.
 In 1926, the A&S was purchased by the Texas & Pacific (T&P) Railway but retained its name as an operating subsidiary.
 T&P's plans for the A&S may have been the impetus for getting an interlocking plant installed.
-The Santa Fe line remains in use today by successor Burlington Northern Santa Fe (BNSF), but the A&S tracks were abandoned in the 1980s by Missouri Pacific, successor to the T&P.
+The Santa Fe line remains in use today by successor Burlington Northern Santa Fe (BNSF), but the A&S tracks were abandoned in the 1990s by Union Pacific.

 Cy Martin provides this description of the interlocker cabin: "A friend of mine was trying to organize an effort to acquire the A & S before it was abandoned.
 We checked the Tuscola interlocker out.
 It was a cabin about the size of an outhouse, containing levers and a telephone."